 1. Attracting an audience

 For one, you need to ensure an audience for your content.
-As always, being able to create compelling video that audiences will want to watch is the bottom line.
+As always, being able to create a compelling video that audiences will want to watch is the bottom line.

 2. Technology stack

 Technically speaking, OTT video requires the right technology stack to carry off effectively.
 This includes the right monetization models, right access portals, and the right live video streaming platform.

 Once you find the right monetization model, you have to choose the right prices.
 Finding the sweet spot to maximize revenues can be tricky.
 Live video streaming platforms usually offer several monetization models so you can find the right one according to your business needs.